 - weekly and monthly allowances that are paid to the ASP saver’s wages account (the money must be earned from work, it cannot be given as a gift)

-The following are not assets that you have saved by working
+The following are not considered assets saved through one’s labour

 - survivors’ pension